wagtail/telepath/docs/tutorial.md

     </head>
 ```

-Reloading the page and viewing source, you'll see that this brings in two JavaScript includes - `telepath.js` (the client-side telepath library, which provides the unpacking mechanism) and the `draughts.js` file we specified in our adapter definitions.
+Reloading the page and viewing source, you'll see that this brings in two JavaScript includes - `telepath.js` (the client-side telepath library, which provides the unpacking mechanism) and the `draughts.js` file we specified in our `telepath_pack` methods.
 The latter doesn't exist yet, so let's create it - in `games/static/draughts.js`:

 ```javascript
 class Piece {